-A similar outcome can be achieved by splitting the incentive into design/pre-construction and construction portions.
+Another approach splits the incentive into at least two pieces.
 The first is an incentive for designing at or below the cost target and is measured by an updated cost estimate immediately before construction.
 The second is an incentive for constructing the project at or below the updated estimate.
 Incentive distributions should hold sufficient incentive to protect against overly optimistic estimates and "true-up" provisions should be included.
-If the shared savings rate differs during phases, it can create opportunities for gaming that undermine the effectiveness of the incentives.
+Variants on this approach have been used However compensation is calculated, it must be practical and consistent with the project goals.